Linaro/website/_posts/current/blog/2021-04-13-reducing-code-size-with-llvm-machine-outliner-on-32-bit-arm-targets.md

 ---
 layout: post
 title: Reducing code size with LLVM Machine Outliner on 32-bit Arm targets
-description: >+
+description: >
-  Machine Outliner helps reduce compile time and improve performance by allowing you to replace a chunk of consecutive statements with a call to a new function containing those statements.
-In this blog, Yvan Roux talks about how Machine Outliner works and how the LLVM 12.0.0 release will see 32-bit Arm targets gain full support of the Machine Outliner code size optimization for Arm and Thumb-2 instruction sets.
+  In this article we talk about how the LLVM release will see 32-bit Arm targets gain full support of the Machine Outliner code size optimization for Arm and Thumb-2 instruction sets.
 date: 2021-04-13 02:26:45
 image: /assets/images/content/code_highway-2-.jpg
 tags: